KonstantinGolovahin/Challenege2-WC-27-11-2022/README.md

 ## Usage

 Used mostly for demonsration purposes.
-There are no actual web applications to demonstrate as i am just a beginner, therefore at the moment there are links to deployed challnges and pre-work.
+There are no actual web applications to demonstrate as i am just a beginner, therefore at the moment there are links to deployed challenges and pre-work (my first application).
 This page contains a couple of placeholders purely for better matching a proposed structure.